 Who Are the Impoverished?

 Who are the impoverished?
 Who is living in absolute poverty?
 The truth that most of us would guess is that the richest countries are often those with the least people.
 Compare the United States, which possesses a relatively small slice of the population pie and owns by far the largest slice of the wealth pie, with India.
 These disparities have the expected consequence.
 The poorest people in the world are women and those in peripheral and semi-peripheral nations.
 For women, the rate of poverty is particularly worsened by the pressure on their time.
 In general, time is one of the few luxuries the very poor have, but study after study has shown that women in poverty, who are responsible for all family comforts as well as any earnings they can make, have less of it.
-The result is that while men and women may have the same rate of economic poverty, women are suffering more in terms of overall wellbeing (Buvinic 1997).
+The result is that women are suffering more in terms of overall wellbeing (Buvinic 1997).
 It is harder for females to get credit to expand businesses, to take the time to learn a new skill, or to spend extra hours improving their craft so as to be able to earn at a higher rate.

 Global Feminization of Poverty